kevint1tus/kevint1tus/README.md

-- 👋 Hi, I’m @Kpt05
+- 👋 Hey, I’m Kevin
-- 👀 I’m interested in web dev (html & CSS)
+- 👀 Interested in Web dev (html & CSS)
 - 🌱 I’m currently learning CompSci at A Level.
 - 📫 How to reach me :
   Instagram - @kptmusic05